UOSAN/WTP/README.md

 ## Willingness To Pay (WTP) task

-Code and stimuli for the Willingness To Pay task used in the Duke study.
+Code and stimuli for the Willingness To Pay task used in the Devaluation study.

 Originally adapted from Hutcherson et al. (2012).